 Currently, the Company operates in two distinct segments: software and services and intellectual property licensing.
 Forgent's software and services business provides customers with scheduling software, asset management software, workforce management software as well as software maintenance and support, installation and training services and hardware devices.
 Under Forgent's intellectual property licensing segment, the Company settled with the remaining defendants in the litigations related to its technologies embodied in U.S. Patent No. 4,698,672 and its foreign counterparts, as well as in U.S. Patent No. 6,285,746 during fiscal year 2007.
 Going forward, Forgent does not anticipate generating additional licensing revenues related to these patents.
-However, the Company's intellectual property licensing segment continues to explore its patent portfolio for additional opportunities.
 In order to evaluate the software and services segment and the intellectual property licensing segment as stand-alone businesses, the Company records all unallocated corporate operating expenses in the Corporate segment.